IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

         actionObjectId
           The object ID of this action.
 For validation action, this ID is the same as validatedId below.

-          This field can also be used for other action in further versions.
+          This field can also be used for other actions in future versions.

           | **returned**: always
           | **type**: str

         validatedId
-          User ID or group ID that is used to validate for the resource.
+          User ID or group ID that is used for resource validation.

           | **returned**: always
           | **type**: str